 There was relief that we had a cause for the cerebral palsy, although the doctors still have no idea what caused the PMG, it’s comforting to know that there was nothing we could have done to prevent it.
 Lyla’s disability is something which is a part of her, it was always going to be a part of her rather than being something that happened to her.

-Lyla is now four and she is a funny, demanding and very smart little girl.
-She loves shoes, her dolls, her big brother, swings and chocolate.
+Lyla is now five and she is a funny, demanding and very smart little girl.
+She goes to nursery and is getting ready to start school next year.
+She loves Paw Patrol, her dolls, her friends and her big brother, swings and chocolate.